 - Participation in high-quality early childhood education (ECE) has a positive effect on children's well-being, learning and development in the first years of their lives.
-In Luxembourg, 3% of 2-yearolds are enrolled in ECE (the figure does not include children attending creche or registered childminders).
-This increases to 68% of 3-year-olds, 100% of 4-year-olds and 94% of 5-year-olds. - Compulsory education in Luxembourg starts at the age of 4 and continues until the age of 16, however there are plans to increase the ending age of compulsory education to the age of 18.
-Students typically graduate between the ages of 17 and 19 from general upper secondary programmes.
-The age range for completing vocational programmes is just as wide, with students typically graduating from vocational upper secondary programmes between 18 and 20.
+In Bulgaria, 12% of 2-yearolds are enrolled in ECE.
+This increases to 71% of 3-year-olds, 77% of 4-year-olds and 84% of 5year-olds. - Compulsory education in Bulgaria starts at the age of 7 and continues until the age of 16.
+Students typically graduate at age 19 from general upper secondary programmes.
+The age range for vocational upper secondary programmes also at age 19.
 This is different from most OECD countries, where graduates from vocational upper secondary programmes have a wider age range, reflecting the greater diversity of pathways into these programmes than for general ones.